-Employees: If an employee believes he or she has been subject to sexual harassment or any unwelcome sexual attention, he or she may report the situation directly and immediately to the harasser, if possible.
-If the inappropriate conduct does not cease, or if the employee is unable to directly address the harasser comfortably, he or she should report the incident to his or her supervisor, or others as appropriate.
-It is helpful, but not required, to provide a written record of the date, time, and nature of the incident(s) and names of any witnesses.
-Concerns of inappropriate conduct should be reported as soon as possible for management to conduct an immediate, thorough, and impartial investigation, and take appropriate action to remediate or prevent the prohibited conduct from continuing.
+If an employee believes he or she has been subject to sexual harassment or any unwelcome sexual attention, he or she may address the situation directly and immediately to the harasser, if possible.
+If inappropriate conduct does not cease, or if the employee is unable or uncomfortable addressing the harasser directly, he or she should report the incident to his/her supervisor or others as appropriate.
+It is helpful, but not required, to provide written record of the date, time and nature of the incident(s) and names of any witnesses.
+Concerns of inappropriate conduct should be as soon as possible for management to conduct immediate, thorough and impartial investigation and take appropriate action to remediate or prevent the prohibited conduct from continuing.

+Supervisors

-Supervisors: Supervisors must deal expeditiously and fairly with allegations of sexual harassment within their departments, whether or not there has been a written or formal complaint.
-All supervisors must conduct themselves in the following manner:
+Supervisors must deal expeditiously and fairly with allegations of sexual harassment within their departments whether or not there has been a written or formal complaint.
+They must:

-- Take all complaints or concerns of alleged, or possible harassment or discrimination seriously, no matter how minor or who is involved; - Ensure that harassment or inappropriate sexually oriented conduct is immediately reported to the Chief Operating Officer so that a prompt investigation can occur; and - Take any appropriate action to prevent retaliation or prohibited conduct from recurring during and after any investigations or complaints.
-Supervisors who knowingly allow or tolerate sexual harassment or retaliation, including the failure to immediately report such misconduct to the Chief Operating Officer, are in violation of this policy and subject to discipline.
+- Take all complaints or concerns of alleged or possible harassment or discrimination seriously no matter how minor or who is involved. - Ensure that harassment or inappropriate sexually oriented conduct is immediately reported to the Chief Operating Officer so that a prompt investigation can occur. - Take any appropriate action to prevent retaliation or prohibited conduct from recurring during and after any investigations or complaints.

+Supervisors, who knowingly allow or tolerate sexual harassment or retaliation, including the failure to immediately report such misconduct to the Chief Operating Officer, are in violation of this policy and subject to discipline.

+Chief Operating Officer

-Chief Operating Officer: The Chief Operating Officer is responsible for the following:
+The Chief Operating Officer is responsible for:

-- Ensuring that both the complainant and the respondent are aware of the seriousness of a sexual harassment complaint, - Explaining Future Generations' sexual harassment policy and investigation procedures to the complainant and the respondent, - Exploring informal means of resolving sexual harassment complaints, - Notifying the police if criminal activities are alleged, - Arranging for an investigation of the alleged harassment and the preparation of a written report, - Submitting a written report summarizing the results of the investigation and making recommendations to the President, and - Notifying the complainant and the respondent of the corrective actions to be taken-if any-and administering those actions.
+- Ensuring that both the complaint and the respondent are aware of the seriousness of a sexual harassment complaint. - Explaining Future Generations sexual harassment policy and investigation procedures to the complainant and the respondent. - Exploring informal means of resolving sexual harassment complaints. - Notifying the police if criminal activities are alleged. - Arranging for an investigation of the alleged harassment and the preparation of a written report. - Submitting a written report summarizing the results of the investigation and making recommendations to the President - Notifying the complainant and the respondent of the corrective actions to be taken, if any, and administering those actions.